-This Journal recommends that authors follow the Recommendations Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals formulated by the International Committee of Medical Journal Editors (ICMJE).
+Innovations recommends that authors follow the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals formulated by the International Committee of Medical Journal Editors (ICMJE).

 Only manuscripts of sufficient quality that meet the aims and scope of Innovations will be reviewed.